business4s/decisions4s/website/docs/other/production-readiness.md

 `Decisions4s` can be considered production-ready for **application usage**.

-* All the functionalities are well tested and safe to use in your code.
+* All the functionalities are well-tested and safe to use in your code.
     * The surface area is small by design and functionalities are fully deterministic.
-* We provide **no backward-compatibility guarantees** for 0.x series.
+* We provide **no backward-compatibility guarantees** for `0.x` series.
     * Source-compatibility will be handled through a best-effort approach, we will try to use deprecations whenever possible, but we keep the right to break the API if needed.
     * Binary-compatibility is not provided for now.
 This means we do not recommend building _libraries_ based on `Decisions4s`.
 It has no implications for _application_ use-cases.
+* Version `0.1.0` will be released after the first confirmed production usage.
+  Versions in series `0.0.x` might go through more significant changes and can be considered experimental.